Nursing shortage in Canada

 The COVID-19 pandemic in Canada spotlighted and exacerbated the existing nursing shortage.
 The shortage in the nursing workforce is one of the main factors behind unplanned forced closures of emergency rooms, lengthy offloading times for ambulances, critical care bed alerts.
 Intensive care units have been forced to refuse any additional patients, and hospitals have been working over capacity because of these staffing issues.
-During the seventh wave of the Covid-19 pandemic, the lack of nurses, along with the health system's backlog and a resurgence of hospitalized COVID-19 patients, has contributed to the health crisis.
+During the seventh wave of the COVID-19 pandemic, the lack of nurses, along with the health system's backlog and a resurgence of hospitalized COVID-19 patients, has contributed to the health crisis.

 Reports of those in the nursing profession who have the highest rates of "burnout, injury and illness" date back to at least 2008.
 There were 304,558 registered nurses who were licensed to practice in Canada as of 2020.
 Most had a single employer (84%) at the time of registration..
 During the pandemic, health job vacancies had increased by 56.9% since 2019 in Canada to a "record high of 100,300.
 The highest vacancy rate was experienced by hospitals.
-Some of factors leading to the exodus of the nursing labour force included "workload, burnout, lack of structural value, the need for leadership and mentorship, and lack of flexibility, autonomy and voice laced with overt racism, discrimination, and gendered inequities," according to a Royal Society of Canada-funded study.
-During the seventh wave of the Covid-19 pandemic, the lack of health care personnel, particularly nurses, along with the health system's backlog and a resurgence of hospitalized COVID-19 patients were some of the factors contributing to the overloading of emergency departments and lengthening of ambulance off-loading times.
+Some of the factors leading to the exodus of the nursing labour force included "workload, burnout, lack of structural value, the need for leadership and mentorship, and lack of flexibility, autonomy and voice laced with overt racism, discrimination, and gendered inequities," according to a Royal Society of Canada-funded study.
+During the seventh wave of the COVID-19 pandemic, the lack of health care personnel, particularly nurses, along with the health system's backlog and a resurgence of hospitalized COVID-19 patients were some of the factors contributing to the overloading of emergency departments and lengthening of ambulance off-loading times.

 A 2022 report by the Canadian Federation of Nurses Unions (CFNU) and the Canadian Health Workforce Network (CHWN) said that the "magnitude" of the crisis in nursing, which includes a 219.8% increase in nursing vacancies since 2017, has led to a paralysis of "[g]overnments and employers at all levels and across all sectors."

+In early 2023, Statistics Canada reported that the number of vacancies for registered nurses had further had increased to 28,335, surpassing all other occupations in the Canadian labour market.